 Haller, B. & Becker, A. (2014) “Stepping backwards with disability humor?
 The case of NY Gov. David Paterson’s representation on ‘Saturday Night Live,’” Disability Studies Quarterly. http://dsq-sds.org/article/view/3459/3527

-Assignments: 1.)
-Email me 100-150 words on what you are considering for your research project and schedule a Webex meeting with me about the final project before Oct.
-22. Sign-up sheet will be posted on Blackboard.
+2.)
+Email me 100-150 words on what you are considering for your research project and schedule a Zoom meeting with me about the final project before Oct.
+14. Sign-up sheet will be posted on Blackboard.

 2.)
 Email Joyce Garczynski with your project idea, firstname.lastname@example.org

-Assignments: 1.)
-Attend one Webex meeting with librarian Joyce Garczynski.
+Assignment: Attend a meeting with librarian Joyce Garczynski this week.
 Online signup sheet with time choices: https://www.signupgenius.com/go/60B044AA9AD2A1-mcom1

 Assignment: Research Proposal Due